There are lots of courses to help you learn statistics. Where to start?

 Unlike the courses discussed above, this course is less animated, but is nevertheless well taught.
 He even gives you homework to do!
 Yay - just what we all need, right?

-Statistics for Business Analytics A-Z is a well taught course and is useful for those of you who need a more business-oriented introduction to stats.
+Statistics for Business Analytics A-Z is a well taught course and is useful for those of you who need a more business-oriented introduction to help you learn statistics.

 This 9 and a half hour course will teach you about applying statistics using R, and takes you through data handling in R, descriptive statistics & plotting, distributions, hypothesis testing, regressions & correlations, multivariate analysis and more, all the while illustrating how to do each of them in R.

-Applied Statistical Modeling for Data Analysis in R is a must-see for those that need to learn how to apply statistics in R, although you will need to understand the basics of R to get started.
+Applied Statistical Modeling for Data Analysis in R is a must-see for those that need to learn statistics in R, although you will need to understand the basics of R to get started.

 Although in general statistics is taught poorly, it doesn't have to be - and these courses prove it.